matter-labs/zksync-hardhat-template/README.md

 # This repository is deprecated and will no longer be maintained.
-This template is now available in [zkSync Contract Templates](https://github.com/matter-labs/zksync-contract-templates#readme) repo
+This template is now available in [zkSync Contract Templates](https://github.com/matter-labs/zksync-contract-templates#readme)

 ---